mmlacak/crochess/docs/source/organization.rst

     :c:`_extend()` transfers ownership of the other linked list to the first given.

-In our :c:`CcPosLink` example, common definitions would as:
+In our :c:`CcPosLink` example, common definitions would be:

     - :c:`CcPosLink * cc_pos_link__new( CcPos pos );`
     - :c:`CcPosLink * cc_pos_link_append( CcPosLink ** list__iod_a, CcPos pos );`